PowerShell/DSC/README.md

 ### Differences from PowerShell DSC

+This project builds upon the [foundational versions of DSC](https://github.com/powershell/psdesiredstateconfiguration) but with significant new considerations.

 DSCv3 differs from PowerShell DSC in a few important ways:

 - DSCv3 doesn't depend on PowerShell.
 You can use DSCv3 without PowerShell installed and manage